temporalio/documentation/docs/server/multi-cluster.md

 | -------- | ------------- |
 ```

-T = 1: conflict resolution happens, workflow mutable state is rebuilt and history event ID: 4, version: 3 is written down to persistence
+T = 1: conflict resolution happens, Workflow Execution's mutable state is rebuilt and history event ID: 4, version: 3 is written down to persistence

 ```
                 | -------- | ------------- |